-Although many people think the weeks leading up to summer break are a breeze for educators, it is, in fact, one of the most stressful times of the year.
+Although many people think the weeks leading up to summer break are a breeze for educators, it can be, in fact, one of the most stressful times of the year.

 “There’s an incredible amount of paperwork for teachers to do and students often take advantage of that,” says educational consultant Angela Watson, who worked as a classroom teacher for 11 years.
 Getting it all done while maintaining control of the classroom can be a challenge—but it’s not impossible.

-We’ve gathered 7 stress-relieving tips to help you greet summer vacation with your sanity intact.
+We’ve gathered seven stress-relieving tips to help you greet summer vacation with your sanity intact.

 1. Snap out of it